So you’ve decided to move to Portugal? Great choice!

 - One of the lowest monthly income passive requirements for any EU country.

-- Residency in one of Europe’s most affordable countries in terms of cost of living.
+- Residency in one of Europe’s most affordable countries in terms of cost of living

-Downsides of the Portugal D7 visa
+Downsides of the D7 Visa

 - Having a regular source of passive income is key – we don’t recommend applying with only savings, unless they can reliably generate the required amount of interest to meet the minimum requirements.